 The University of Notre Dame requires that all personnel listed on an IRB protocol must complete online training via an institutional subscription to the Collaborative Institutional Training Initiative (CITI), a consortium of universities that provides convenient and comprehensive online training modules, for all faculty, graduate students, and post-doctoral scholars, prior to approval to work with human subjects.

-All researchers must complete the standard Social and Behavioral Research section.
+All researchers (including faculty advisor (if applicable) as well as all personnel listed) must complete the standard sections for either Social and Behavioral Research or Bio-Medical Research depending on the area of research to be undertaken.
 As a first time user, when prompted to select the training modules, click on Social and Behavioral Research under the Human Subjects heading.
 This is the only required module required for human subjects certification.

 Also included in this section are the following modules: